aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2009.md

 Q: Yeah, but they don't go to work that much.

 A: And they don't have a stressful life either.
 No, it's a great life.
-It's like they're in constant retirement from the time they're bored.
+It's like they're in constant retirement from the time they're born.

 Q: Are they taking new members?